 Capital One Venture Rewards Credit Card

-The Capital One® Venture® Rewards Credit Card is another smart option for consumers who want some flexibility in terms of how they use their rewards.
-This card offers a one-time bonus of 50,000 points after you spend $3,000 within three months of account opening, along with 2x points for each dollar you spend.
+The Capital One Venture Rewards Credit Card is another smart option for consumers who want some flexibility in terms of how they use their rewards.
+With this card you can enjoy a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel, along with 2x miles on every purchase, every day.

 On the redemption side, you can use your points for nearly any type of travel.
 You can cash them in at a rate of one cent per point for flights, hotel stays, train tickets, and any other purchase that codes as travel on your credit card statement.

 The possibilities are endless, making this card is a solid choice if you want to go somewhere this summer but aren’t sure where you want to go quite yet.
 This card has a $95 annual fee.

 Southwest Rapid Rewards® Plus Credit Card